SPOP Wave!: Reception

 The set with wrinkled curtains, which was seen in the first two episodes, was criticized by viewers after the first episode aired, with comments such as "derogatory" and "unprofessional setting" in the background.
-The set was modified beginning episode three, with the curtains removed and changing the judging panel's position aligned parallel to the audience's row.
+The set was modified from episode three onwards, with the curtains removed and the position of the judging panel aligned parallel to the audience's row.

 The elimination of Jeremy Chan after episode three had also been criticized, citing either as a technical foul on competition rules, or its format as either confusing or inconsistent, but the production had replied on the controversy as the competition rules had already been explained during the show, and had been followed accordingly.

-The naming of Gao Meigui as the champion was also criticised as being rigged, as she was a DJ with YES 933 at the time of the show's airing.
+The naming of Gao Meigui as the champion was also criticized as being rigged, as she was a DJ with YES 933 at the time of the show's airing.